 Let us examine the difference between two often-confused terms: Forgiveness and Reconciliation.

-In Buddhism, when we forgive someone who has harmed us, we decide not to retaliate, not to seek revenge.
-We simply unburden ourselves from the weight of grudges, resentment, and retribution.
-We get it out of the system by shifting how we think about it.
-We choose to do this for ourselves, for our own healing.
+In Buddhism, when you forgive someone who has harmed you, you decide not to retaliate, not to seek revenge.
+You simply unburden yourself from the weight of grudges, resentment, and retribution.
+You get it out of the system by shifting how you think about it.
+You choose to do this for yourself, for your own healing and well-being.

-Though it may help the other person as well, but forgiveness primarily involves us and not them.
-Reconciliation may sometimes follow forgiveness, though it’s possible to forgive without re-establishing or continuing the relationship.
+Despite that it may help the other person as well, forgiveness primarily involves us and not them.
+Reconciliation sometimes follow forgiveness, though it’s possible to forgive without re-establishing or continuing the relationship.
 We don’t have to like the wrongdoer or even see them again.
 In fact, we can forgive someone who is dead, because without forgiveness they aren’t really dead in our minds, they remain somewhat alive and real.

 Gandhi said, “An eye for an eye will only make the whole world blind.”
-He also said, “Forgiveness is the virtue of the brave.”
+He equally said, “Forgiveness is the virtue of the brave.”

-I believe it is also the gift of the wise.
+Forgiveness is also the gift of the wise.
 We can do it on our own, without having the other party to know or understand why we have done it.
 The bitter taste of the memory may stay with us forever, but the act of letting go that comes with forgiveness allows us to better ‘deal’ with the memory of the offence.
-For true healing does not mean erasing the memory or denying the harm done; it’s simply finding a way to overcome the negativity that is linked to it.
-It’s a heck of a powerful choice.
+For true healing does not mean erasing the memory or denying the harm done; it’s simply finding a way to overcome the negative thoughts and emotions that are linked to it — thereby not letting them dictate and control our behaviour.
+It remains a heck of a powerful choice.
 By dropping the weight, one is capable of focusing on more positive aspects in their lives, get well, and move on.

-There are some elements or steps which need to be achieved before letting go is possible.
+There are several elements or steps which need to be achieved before true forgiveness is achieved and letting go is rendered possible.
 I have found that Buddhism and Psychotherapy offer more or less the same procedure to healing.

-First, acknowledging to the self that wrong was done to it.
+First, acknowledging to the self that wrong had been done to it.

 The emotion needs to be felt and expressed.
-Fully experiencing the related feelings and thoughts allows one to be able to expunge them, giving a chance for more positive ones to occupy the mind, body, and overall psyche.
+Fully experiencing the related thoughts and feelings allows one to be able to expunge them, giving a chance for more positive ones to occupy the mind, body, and overall psyche.

-The next is to understand the reason behind the wrongdoing by reflecting upon it.
+The next step is to understand the reason behind the wrongdoing, by reflecting upon it.

 The human brain is almost conditioned to constantly try to look for explanations.
 At this point, even randomness would suffice to convince it.